Pleistocene Ecologist (1928 - 2010)

 PAUL S. MARTIN made major contributions to the fields of Pleistocene ecology and evolutionary ecology.
 The references section of Donlan and Greene's 2011 tribute to Paul S. Martin contains links to Martin's online available papers, as does the wikipedia entry on Paul S. Martin and sections of this webpage below.

-A key early paper by Paul S. Martin summarizing his Overkill Hypothesis appeared in Science in March 1973: "The Discovery of America: the first Americans may have swept the Western Hemisphere and decimated its fauna within 1000 years"
+A key early paper by Paul S. Martin summarizing his "overkill theory" appeared in Science in March 1973: "The Discovery of America: the first Americans may have swept the Western Hemisphere and decimated its fauna within 1000 years"

 Go directly to the section linking to Tributes by Colleagues of Paul S. Martin.